Reizeron/High-Rock-Zero/content/Books/How Orsinium Passed to the Orcs.md

-#book
+#book #tes3
 by Menyna Gsost

 The year was 3E 399 and standing on a mountainside overlooking a vast tract of land between the lands of Menevia and Wayrest was a great and learned judge, an arbitrator and magistrate, impartial in his submission to the law.

 "You have a very strong claim to the land, my lad," said the judge.
 "I won't lie to you about that.
 But your competition has an equal claim.
 This is what makes my particular profession difficult at times."

 "You would call it my competition?" sneered Lord Bowyn, gesturing to the Orc.
-The creature, called [[Gortwog]] gro-Nagorm, looked up with baleful eyes.
+The creature, called Gortwog gro-Nagorm, looked up with baleful eyes.

 "He has ample documentation to make a claim on the land," the magistrate shrugged.
 "And the particular laws of our land do not discriminate between particular races.
 We had a Bosmer regency once, many generations ago."